Paroxysmisch/genome-assembly/dissertation/main.typ

 A @t2t assembly is essential in gaining complete insight into an organism's genome.
 A @t2t sequence represents a complete, continuous genome without gaps or fragmentation @t2t-genome-assembly.
 Remarkably, achieving such assemblies has only become feasible in recent years with the advent of long-read sequencing technologies.
 Although the Human Genome Project concluded in 2003 @hgp-facts, the reference genome produced contained several missing regions that were challenging to assemble, with the first @t2t sequencing of human DNA only recently achieved in 2021 @t2t-chm13.

-In this project, we demonstrate how machine learning is an effective tool in improving de novo (without relying on a pre-existing reference genome) @t2t assembly, by increasing accuracy, scalability, and speed, as well as reducing costs.
+In this project, we demonstrate how machine learning is an effective tool in improving de novo (without relying on a pre-existing reference genome) @t2t assembly, by increasing accuracy particularly in challenging genomic regions.

 == A short history of Genome Assembly <sec:existing_methods>
 Hierarchical sequencing and @wgs have been the two predominant assembly strategies @t2t-genome-assembly.
 Hierarchical sequencing involves cloning, sequencing, and assembly of tiled genomic fragments that are aligned against a physical or genetic genome map, with the human reference genome GRCh38 being primarily constructed with this method @grch38.